 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Religion or Belief The care provider in any extra care housing facility that may be developed would ensure that tenants had access to community based activities and this includes faith and religious groups.
-Sexual Orientation Stakeholder involvement will ensure that the views of these groups are fully considered.
-Child Poverty N/A Other groups relevant to this proposal Yes The development of extra care housing in the city will ensure the needs of more vulnerable people have their housing needs met in a more appropriate way.
-This in turn supports the needs of carers.
-Any planned changes need to be carefully planned to ensure that the needs of carers continue to be met.
-Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
-Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Gender Engagement with stakeholders on any proposed developments will ensure that the needs of both men and women are considered in the development of services.
+Gender reassignment Stakeholder involvement will ensure that the views of these groups are fully considered.
+Full EIA to be completed when specific Religion or Belief The care provider in any extra care housing facility that may be developed would ensure that tenants had access to community based activities and this includes faith and religious groups.
+Sexual Orientation Stakeholder involvement will ensure that the views of these groups are fully considered. proposals are agreed Child Poverty N/A Other groups relevant to this proposal Yes The development of extra care housing in the city will ensure the needs of more vulnerable people have their housing needs met in a more appropriate way.
+This in turn supports the needs of carers and any planned changes need to be carefully implemented to ensure their needs continue to be met.
+Cumulative impacts (proposed changes Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Please explain what these might be (Link to Guidance)